credough/NotedPo/README.md

 NotedPo

 NotedPo is my very first fully deployed solo project — a simple yet functional note-taking / journaling web application.
-This project was a big milestone for me as it’s the first time I’ve successfully deployed both the frontend and backend.
+This project was a big milestone for me as it’s the first time I’ve successfully deployed both the frontend and backend solo.
 The sole purpose of this project is to test myself if I can do simple full working web application solo.

 ---